StormCreative/frontend-styleguide/sprite-manual.md

 You will notice that nothing has happened within our images folder and that the images are just sitting in their relevant folders with no sprite image being generated, to generate the sprite using compass' magic all we need to do is save a stylesheet and this will run the compass watch in the terminal and generate two images which will be used as our sprites.

 Please note: This will have to be done everytime you add images to the sprite folders to ensure that your image has been added to the sprite.
+Also to make sure that an image is included in both folders as compass will not run and no styles will be updated.

 ---
 ### Implementation